AY2425S2-CS2103T-T15-4/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete a person**
+**Use case: Delete a client**

 **MSS**

-1. User requests to list persons
+1. User requests to list clients
-2. ConnectEase shows a list of persons
+2. ConnectEase shows a list of clients
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific client in the list
-4. ConnectEase deletes the person
+4. ConnectEase deletes the client

     Use case ends.